 How Power Steering Ruins Feel & Feedback in Racing

 Designing steering wheel grips to account for the lower steering resistance of power steering means taking advantage of the extra sensitivity that lies between the fingers.
-Since callouses are normaly not present in this area and the nerve area density is higher as well, improperly designed steering wheel grips have a pronounced negative effect.
+Since callouses are normally not present in this area, improperly designed steering wheel grips have a pronounced negative effect.

-By the same token, PROPERLY designed steering wheel grips in this area can have a profound effect for enhancing steering feel.
-Therefore, extra care needs to be taken when designing steering wheels grips in this area for power steering systems.
+Conversely, PROPERLY designed power steering wheel grips can enormously enhance steering feel.
+So, extra care is needed when designing steering wheels grips for power steering systems.

-Since the touch is so light, ingress/egress ramps to and from the wheel require careful consideration, as well.
+Since the touch is so light, ingress/egress ramps require careful consideration, as well.

-Ideally, the best solution is to discard the power steering system entirely, and use a properly designed custom-molded steering wheel that incorporates both sets of muscles operating at their sweetspots with drivers deep in the loop.
+Ideally, the best solution is to discard the power steering system entirely, and use a properly designed custom-molded steering wheel that has all muscles operating at their sweetspots with drivers deep in the loop.